Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Regret Analysis

 We emphasize that our algorithm does not compute $Q_m(\cdot)$, but implicitly maintains $Q_m(\cdot)$ through $\gamma_m$ and $\widehat{f}_m$.
-This is important, as even in the simple case of finite known $\cX$ where $Q_m(\cdot)$ is directly a finite product of known probability measures, computing $Q_m(\cdot)$ requires $\Omega(|\cX|)$ computational cost which is intractable for large $|\cX|$.
+This is important, as even when $\cX$ is known to the learner, computing the product measure $Q_m(\cdot)$ requires $\Omega(|\cX|)$ computational cost which is intractable for large $|\cX|$.
 Remember that all of our arguments based on $Q_m(\cdot)$ are only applied for the purpose of statistical analysis and have nothing to do with the algorithm's original implementation.